Know When to File IRS Form 1041 for a Revocable Living Trust

 All interest, dividends and other income earned by those assets are reported to the Internal Revenue Service on your own tax return.
 All income earned by your revocable living trust is reported on your personal Form 1040, not on a separate revocable trust tax return.
 That said, there are a few reasons why a separate tax ID number may be required for your revocable living trust.

 If You Become Mentally Incapacitated

 This will generally depend on the exact circumstances of your incapacity and on who you've named to serve as your successor trustee.
 He may decide that it's necessary to obtain an EIN for your trust so he can best fulfill his fiduciary duties or limit his own personal liability for paying your income tax bills.
 There's no rule that prohibits him from doing so.
-If requests an EIN for the trust, he must file a separate income tax return for it using Form 1041.
+If he requests an EIN for the trust, he must file a separate income tax return for it using Form 1041.
 This return would be due on the same date as your personal Form 1040.

 Sometimes It's Just to Your Advantage

 If you need an EIN for your revocable living trust, you can obtain one online by using the IRS's EIN Assistant.
 Confer with an estate planning attorney first, however, to ensure that doing so is in your best interests.
 Otherwise, the time and effort spent might complicate your life at tax time.